noahcolvin/dapper-wrapper/README.markdown

-DapperWrapper is a library that wraps the [Dapper](http://code.google.com/p/dapper-dot-net/) extension methods on `IDbConnection` to make unit testing easier.
+DapperWrapper is a library that wraps the [Dapper](https://github.com/StackExchange/dapper-dot-net) extension methods on `IDbConnection` to make unit testing easier.

 Why bother?
-Because stubbing the extension methods used in a method-under-unit-test is a pain in the ass.
-For instance, you can't just use a library like [Moq](http://code.google.com/p/moq/) to stub the `.Query` extension method on a fake `IDbConnection`.
-To work around this, I introduce a new abstraction, `IDbExecutor`.
+Because stubbing the extension methods used in a method-under-unit-test is not simple.
+For instance, you can't just use a library like [Moq](https://github.com/moq/moq4) or [NSubstitute](http://nsubstitute.github.io/) to stub the `.Query` extension method on a fake `IDbConnection`.
+To work around this, this library introduces a new abstraction, `IDbExecutor`.

 ## The `IDbExecutor` Interface

-The `IDbExectuor` interface has three methods, each corresponding to a Dapper extension method: `Execute`, `Query`, and `Query<T>`.
+The `IDbExectuor` interface has many methods, each corresponding to a Dapper extension method: `Execute`, `Query`, `Query<T>`, `QueryMultiple`, `QueryMultiple<T>`, etc..
 Wherever you would previously inject an `IDbConnection` to use with Dapper, you instead inject an `IDbExecutor`.
 There is a single implementation of `IDbExecutor` included in DapperWrapper, `SqlExecutor`, that uses the Dapper extension methods against `SqlConnection`.
 Adding your own `IDbExecutor` against other implementations of `IDbConnection` is easy.

 Example use of `IDbExecutor`: